mh-yan/evo_cppn_material/README.md

 - **Finite-element homogenization** evaluates the effective properties of each generated unit cell.
 - **Multi-objective selection and diversity mechanisms** help populate the Pareto frontier instead of converging to a single design.

-The repository also contains follow-up engineering experiments for **injector/nozzle shape optimization**, built on the same "generate geometry -> mesh -> simulate -> score" workflow.

 ## Highlights

 - CPPN-based generation of 2D unit-cell topologies on structured point clouds